Urethritis is an inflammation, infection, or irritation of the urethra. The urethra is the tube that carries urine out of the body from the bladder.

 Urethritis is usually caused by bacteria or viruses, including:

-Risk factors that increase your chance of getting urethritis include:
+Urethritis is more common in women.
+Other factors that may increase your chance of urethritis include:

 - Multiple sexual partners